 The provided code demonstrates how to configure training arguments using the TrainingArguments class from the Hugging Face Transformers library.
 These arguments establish the foundation for training and evaluating NLP models, specifying parameters that directly influence performance, computational efficiency, and resource management.

-Output Directory: The output_dir parameter specifies the path where the model's checkpoints and other outputs will be stored.
+Output directory: The output_dir parameter specifies the path where the model's checkpoints and other outputs will be stored.
 This ensures that all training artifacts are saved for later use, including resuming training or fine-tuning.

-Number of Training Epochs: The num_train_epochs parameter specifies the total number of passes over the training dataset.
+Number of training epochs: The num_train_epochs parameter specifies the total number of passes over the training dataset.
 A value of 3 indicates that the model will iterate over the dataset three times, striking a balance between learning the data's patterns and avoiding overfitting.

-Batch Size: The per_device_train_batch_size and per_device_eval_batch_size parameters define the number of samples processed in a single batch during training and evaluation, respectively.
+Batch size: The per_device_train_batch_size and per_device_eval_batch_size parameters define the number of samples processed in a single batch during training and evaluation, respectively.
 Smaller batch sizes decrease memory requirements, while larger batch sizes can lead to faster convergence but may demand more computational resources.

-Warmup Steps: The warmup_steps parameter specifies the number of first steps during which the learning rate gradually increases from zero to its peak value.
+Warmup steps: The warmup_steps parameter specifies the number of first steps during which the learning rate gradually increases from zero to its peak value.
 This prevents abrupt changes in weight updates early in training, improving stability and convergence.

-Weight Decay: The weight_decay parameter applies regularization to prevent overfitting.
+Weight decay: The weight_decay parameter applies regularization to prevent overfitting.
 Penalizing large weights in the model encourages simpler, more generalizable solutions.

-Logging Directory: The logging_dir parameter specifies the location where the training process logs are stored.
+Logging directory: The logging_dir parameter specifies the location where the training process logs are stored.
 These logs include critical metrics such as loss, accuracy, and validation scores, which are essential for monitoring and debugging the training pipeline.

 Essentially, this configuration creates a foundation for a controlled and efficient training process.
-When combined with appropriately preprocessed datasets and a well-designed model architecture, these training arguments ensure that the model learns effectively from the data while maintaining scalability and adaptability for various natural language processing (NLP) tasks.
+When combined with appropriately preprocessed datasets and a well-designed model architecture, these training arguments ensure that the model learns effectively from the data while maintaining scalability and adaptability for various NLP tasks.

 Training models from scratch using Hugging Face Diffusers

-Here’s how to configure and train your model from scratch:
+Here is how to configure and train your model from scratch:

-Model configuration: Set the configuration parameters such as the number of epochs, learning rate, and batch size.
+Model configuration: Set the configuration parameters such as the number of epochs, learning rate, and batch size:

 `python